 In most circumstances, your bank must refund you for an unauthorised payment.
-Find out what your rights when money is taken from your account without your permission.
+Find out about your rights when money is taken from your account without your permission.

-Money can only be taken from your account if you have authorised the transaction.
+Money can only be taken from your account if you’ve authorised the transaction.

-If you notice a payment out of your account that you did not authorise, you should contact your bank or other payment service provider immediately.
+If you notice a payment from your account that you didn’t authorise, you should contact your bank or other payment service provider immediately.

-If you did not authorise a particular payment you can claim a refund.
+If you didn’t authorise a payment, you can claim a refund.

-In most cases the bank must refund the payment without undue delay and by the end of the business day following the day on which it became aware of the problem, unless it has reasonable grounds for suspecting that you have acted fraudulently.
+In most cases, the bank must refund the payment without unnecessary delay.
+This should be by the end of the next business day, unless the bank has reasonable grounds to suspect that you acted fraudulently.

-Your bank may ask you to answer some questions and fill out a form confirming what has happened, but it cannot delay your refund while it waits for you to return the form.
+Your bank may ask you to answer some questions and fill out a form stating what happened.
+But it can’t delay your refund while it waits for you to return the form.

-You should be aware that deliberately making a false claim that a payment was unauthorised is fraud and your bank could report it to the police.
+You should know that deliberately making a false claim for a refund is fraud, and your bank could report it to the police.

-When your bank refunds an unauthorised payment it must also refund any charges and interest you have paid because of the unauthorised transaction.
+When your bank refunds an unauthorised payment, it must also refund any charges and interest you’ve paid because of the transaction.

 Why a refund can be refused

-- it can prove you authorised the transaction – though your bank cannot simply say that use of your password, card or PIN conclusively proves you authorised a payment
+- it can prove you authorised the transaction – however, your bank can’t simply say that the use of your password, card or PIN proves you authorised a payment

 - it can prove you are at fault because you acted fraudulently or because you deliberately, or with ‘gross negligence’, failed to protect the details of your card, PIN or password in a way that allowed the transaction

-- it can prove the debtor (the customer), or someone acting on their behalf, authorised the transaction – though a firm cannot simply say that use of a password, card and PIN conclusively proves a customer authorised a payment
+- it can prove you, or someone acting on your behalf, authorised the transaction – however, a firm can’t simply say that the use of a password, card and PIN proves you authorised a payment

-- the loss was due to the use of a credit token by a person who acquired it with the debtor’s consent
+- the loss was due to the use of a credit token by a person who acquired it with your consent

-You may have to pay up to the first £35 of an unauthorised transaction if your card has been lost or stolen or misappropriated.
-This won’t be the case if you weren’t aware of the loss, or the bank, its agents or staff were at fault.
+You may have to pay up to the first £35 of an unauthorised transaction, if your card was lost, stolen or misappropriated.
+This won’t be the case if you weren’t aware of the loss, or the bank was at fault.

-When you receive a debit or credit card, or sign up for online, telephone or mobile banking, you should be told what you have to do to keep your details secure.
+When you receive a debit or credit card, or sign up for online, telephone or mobile banking, you should be told what to do to keep your details safe.

-It is important that you protect the personal information that allows you to access your account, such as your password or PIN.
+It’s important that you protect your personal information that allows you to access your account, such as your password or PIN.

-Your bank or card issuer will also tell you how to notify it – which you should do as soon as possible – if your card is lost or stolen, or you think someone else knows your password or PIN.
+Your bank or card issuer will also tell you how to get in touch if your card is lost or stolen, or if you think someone else knows your password or PIN.
 Contact your bank as soon as possible if this applies to you.

-Your bank may be able to claim money from one of your accounts to pay your debt in another account under its right to ‘set-off’.
+Your bank or payment service provider may be able to claim money from one of your accounts to pay your debt in another account under its right to ‘set-off’.

-This could happen if you miss loan or credit card payments and you also have a current or savings account with the bank.
+This could happen if you miss a loan or credit card payment and you also have a current or savings account with the bank.

 If a bank wants to claim money from your account to pay a debt, it should:

-- tell you about its right of set-off at least 14 days before it is used on your account for the first time, and where appropriate on any further occasion
+- tell you about its right to set-off at least 14 days before it is used on your account and, when appropriate, on any other occasions

-- estimate how much money needs to be left in your account to meet your priority debts and essential living expenses like a mortgage, rent and food bills
+- estimate how much money needs to be left in your account to meet your priority debts and essential living expenses like your mortgage, rent and food bills

 - refund you, in most cases, if the bank later realises that money taken in set-off was intended for those priority debts or essential living expenses

-- not use set-off on money it knows or should know is intended for certain purposes, such as where the NHS provided it for healthcare or a third party is entitled to the money
+- not use set-off on money it knows is intended for certain purposes, such as where the NHS provided it for healthcare, or a third party is entitled to the money

-- tell you promptly when set-off has been used on your account
+- tell you quickly when set-off has been used on your account

-The right to claim money from your account to pay a debt should also be clearly explained in your account terms and conditions.
+The right to claim money from your account to pay a debt should also be clearly explained in your account’s terms and conditions.